turvas/dotfiles/README.md

 ---

-The commands in the README below are specific to setting up a new instance of OSX (except the vim plugins/colors setup which should work anywhere).
+The commands in the README below are specific to setting up a new instance of OSX and the associated tools/applications.

 ```bash
 # Set new hostname